-The prince felt the ground missing beneath his feet once he realised that Thorin was actually serious.
-"I am going to be there when that door is opened," he insisted with a pointed look, "when we first look upon the Halls of our Fathers, Thorin-"
+At that moment Kili's smile died a quick death.
+"I am going to be there when that door is opened," he insisted, "when we first look upon the Halls of our Fathers, Thorin-"

 "Kili, stay here," the king advised and gently patted his head.
 "Rest.
 Join us when you're healed."

-The brunet was starting to doubt that this was reality anymore and staggered a few steps back.
-It was the last thread of hope in his chest; a thread that prevented him from breaking down, and it had just snapped at a moment's notice.
-And at that moment, he couldn't have felt more useless or that he had disappointed his uncle so much in his so far life.
+The brunet staggered a few steps backwards, debating on whether this was a tasteless joke.
+It was the last thread of hope in his chest; a thread that prevented him from breaking down, and that thread had just snapped.
+And at that moment, he couldn't have felt more useless or a greater disappointment to his own blood.
 Beads of cold sweat began to form on his forehead and every single one of them rolled down his temples.
-He started to feel somewhat iffy.
+He started to feel iffy.

-If that was the case, Kili would be less inclined to follow and likely comply with the order.
+Fili, an audience of this quiet exchange, was left there staring speechless.
+Thorin's persistence to go on with this quest didn't make nearly as much impression on him as did his priorities.
+If he'd set Kili's quick mend as an excuse, rather than basically call him a liability, Kili would be less inclined to follow and likely comply with the order.
 But it was just a matter of perception and Thorin apparently had problem to figure out which way would be wiser and would have less hurtful effect.
 Fili shook his head in frustration.
-Almost eight decades they were both in this world, give or take two years, and their uncle still had not learned them.
+Almost eight decades treading this world, give or take two years, and their uncle still didn't know a thing about them.